open-telemetry/opentelemetry-specification/specification/api-metrics.md

 create a Counter instrument to export a sum when you want to export other summary statistics using a Measure instrument.

-### Reporting per-request CPU usage

-Suppose you have a way to measure the CPU usage of processing an individual request.
-This is given to you in terms of cpu-seconds consumed.
-You may wish to monitor total CPU usage, or you could be interested in the peak rate of CPU usage.

-Use a Counter instrument to `Add()` this quantity to an instrument named `cpu.seconds.used` after sending the response.
-A Counter is called for, in this case, because a sum is requested, meaning a sum of all `Add()` events for the instrument in the specified time range.

 ### Reporting system call duration

 You wish to monitor the duration of a specific system call being made